AIME Machine Learning Framework Container Management

 • Python version

-• Python packages and their required system libraries
+• Python packages and their associated system libraries

 Conda